SarahAlshareef/KAUST-AI-2024/Neural-Network/README.md

 # Task 3 – EMNIST Character Classification

 ## Overview
-This task focuses on image classification using the EMNIST dataset.
-The objective was to build a supervised learning model capable of classifying handwritten characters by training on pixel-based image data.
+This task focuses on multi-class image classification using the EMNIST dataset.
+The objective was to build a supervised learning model capable of classifying handwritten characters based on pixel-level image data.

 ## Problem Statement
 The EMNIST dataset consists of grayscale images representing handwritten characters.
-The task is formulated as a multi-class classification problem, where each image must be correctly assigned to its corresponding character label.
+The task is formulated as a multi-class classification problem where each image must be assigned to its correct character label.

 ## Data Preparation
 The following preprocessing steps were applied:

 - Loading the EMNIST dataset
-- Reshaping image data into appropriate input format
+- Reshaping image data into flattened vector format
-- Normalizing pixel values for stable training
+- Normalizing pixel intensity values
 - Splitting data into training and testing sets

-Proper normalization ensures that pixel intensity values are scaled consistently, improving model convergence.
+Normalization ensures consistent pixel scaling and supports stable model training.

 ## Modeling Approach
-A neural network-based classifier was implemented to learn patterns from image pixel data.
+A feedforward neural network (fully connected architecture) was implemented using flattened grayscale image inputs.

-The model learns to:
+The model was trained to:

-- Extract meaningful features from pixel inputs
+- Learn classification boundaries from pixel features
-- Minimize classification error using supervised learning
+- Minimize categorical classification error
-- Predict the correct character label
+- Predict the correct character class label

 ## Evaluation
 Model performance was evaluated using:

-- Accuracy score
-- Training and validation performance monitoring
+- Classification accuracy on the test set

-Classification accuracy was used as the primary metric to assess model effectiveness in recognizing handwritten characters.
+Accuracy was used as the primary metric to assess recognition performance.

 ## Key Learning Outcomes
-- Understanding image-based classification tasks
-- Working with high-dimensional pixel data
+- Working with high-dimensional image data
+- Preparing image datasets for neural network training
-- Implementing neural network models for multi-class problems
+- Implementing multi-class classification models
-- Evaluating classification performance in computer vision tasks
+- Evaluating performance of deep learning models

 ## Conclusion
-This task strengthened practical understanding of image classification workflows, including preprocessing image data, training neural networks, and evaluating performance on unseen data.
+This task reinforced foundational concepts in image classification, neural network training, and performance evaluation under time-constrained exam conditions.